sodadata/docs/_release-notes/soda-agent-1.0.0.md

 This release includes several key changes to the way the Soda Agent works.
 If you already use a Soda Agent, carefully consider the changes that Soda Agent 1.0.0 introduces and make appropriate changes to your configured parameters.

 * Soda Agent 1.0.0 removes idle mode in the `scan-launcher`.
-The agent now starts a separate job for each scan, ensuring better concurrency and resource utilization and obviates the need for <a href="https://redis.io/docs/about/" target="_blank">Redis</a>.
+The new agent version starts a separate job for each scan, ensuring better concurrency and resource utilization and obviates the need for <a href="https://redis.io/docs/about/" target="_blank">Redis</a>.
 When you upgrade your agent, be sure to remove the following properties, if you have configured them, as they will not be supported in future releases:
     * `soda.core.idle`
     * `soda.core.replicas`
     * `soda.scanlauncher.idle.*`